Drug companies face COVID cliff in 2023 as sales set to plummet

 Oppenheimer & Co analyst Hartaj Singh said investors are "frustrated Moderna hasn't used their firepower more effectively to prepare for revenues and earnings going down in 2023 or 2024."

-Moderna shares are up in recent months, but a $173.25 closing price on Friday is more than 65% off their pandemic high of close to $500 in August 2021.
+Moderna shares are up in recent months, but a $173.25 closing price on Friday is more than 65 percent off their pandemic high of close to $500 in August 2021.

 "There are examples of companies that have sat on their hands and the share price has not done well, and Moderna could go down that path," Singh cautioned.